karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Docs/site
   - Expand troubleshooting for “system prompt not found” and PATH issues with suggestions (`--prompt core`, install missing devDeps, or invoke via package manager).
+- Live view debugging (graceful)
+  - Explore an approach to surface debug traces alongside the live table without corrupting its layout (e.g., a reserved log pane, a toggleable overlay, or a ring buffer dumped on finalize).
+Aim to preserve readability and avoid cursor/control sequence conflicts.

 ---